Safe Essential Oils for Pregnancy & How to Use Them

 What can essential oils be used for while pregnant?

-Essential Oils for Nausea – Peppermint, Ginger, Cardamom, Digestzen.
+Essential Oils for Nausea – Nausea is common in early pregnancy.
+Help alleviate symptoms of morning sickness with Peppermint oil, Ginger, Cardamom, or Digestzen.
 Many women love the doTERRA Ginger Drops.

-Essential oils for pregnancy back discomfort: Massaging soothing essential oil blends like Deep Blue® on the lower back can be helpful when experiencing back discomfort.
-When discomfort in the legs or feet arise, rubbing the AromaTouch® Massage Blend on the lower extremities can help these problem areas.
+For pregnancy back discomfort: Massaging soothing blends like Deep Blueยฎ on the lower back can be helpful when experiencing back discomfort.
+When discomfort in the legs or feet arise, rubbing the AromaTouchยฎ Massage Blend on the lower extremities can help these problem areas.

-Essential Oils for Better Sleep: Diffuse a calming essential oil such as Lavender, or Serenity next to your bed at night.
+For Better Sleep: Sleepless nights are common during pregnancy. ย If you are needing more restful sleep, a great option is to diffuse a calming oil such as Lavender, or Roman Chamomile next to your bed at night.
 You can also apply calming oils topically to your pulse points to help calm your mind and body before bed.
 A popular combination is Lavender and Vetiver.

-Essential oils for heartburn: DigestTab® Chewable Tablets are infused with the DigestZen tummy tamer blend, delivering digestion-supportive oils, and the acid-neutralizing benefits of calcium carbonate.
-Calcium carbonate helps maintain stomach acid balance to help you deal with the discomfort that comes from heartburn and indigestion—without the chalky aftertaste.
+For heartburn: DigestTabยฎ Chewable Tablets are infused with the DigestZen tummy tamer blend, delivering digestion-supportive oils, and the acid-neutralizing benefits of calcium carbonate.
+Calcium carbonate helps maintain stomach acid balance to help you deal with the discomfort that comes from heartburn and indigestionโwithout the chalky aftertaste.

-Essential oils for better skin during pregnancy: A pregnant woman’s body is ever-changing, and this includes changes in the skin.
+For stretch marks and better skin during pregnancy: A pregnant womanโs body is ever-changing, and this includes changes in the skin.
 As the body works to keep up with a growing fetus, the skin can often become stretched and taut.
 Another challenge that many women experience during pregnancy is an increase in oil production of the skin.
 Thankfully, many essential oils can help to reduce the appearance of oily skin, reduce the appearance of blemishes, and beautify the skin.

 Here are a few of the best essential oils for skin during pregnancy:

-Essential oils for emotional support during pregnancy: In addition to all of the changes occurring in the body during pregnancy, the changes in a woman’s hormones can cause heightened emotions.
-To manage mood during pregnancy, consider using any of the essential oils from the doTERRA Emotional Aromatherapy System™.
-This collection provides a variety of oils to help you deal with the wide range of emotions that you’ll encounter throughout your pregnancy.
+For emotional support during pregnancy: In addition to all of the changes occurring in the body during pregnancy, the changes in a womanโs hormones can cause heightened emotions.
+To manage mood during pregnancy, consider using any of the essential oils from the doTERRA Emotional Aromatherapy Systemโข.
+This collection provides a variety of oils to help you deal with the wide range of emotions that youโll encounter throughout your pregnancy.
 Use these oils and any of your favorite calming, soothing, or uplifting oils to help manage your mood during the emotionally taxing months of pregnancy.

 Where should essential oils be applied during pregnancy?

 Essential Oils can be applied anywhere on the body.
-It’s best to apply the oil directly on the location needing it.
-For example:
+It’s best to apply the oil directly on the location needing it, and it’s best to use small amounts of essential oils so you don’t overdo it.

-For morning nausea: apply a drop of cardmom, peppermint and digestzen directly over the belly.
+For morning nausea: apply a drop of cardamom, peppermint and DigestZen directly over the belly.

 For head tension: rub one drop of peppermint and lavender onto temples